Get Video Assessment

 The unwritten rules of Swiss business culture that you need to know.

 Trust is the hardest currency in the Swiss market.
 Harder than the franc.
-You can have the best product, the fairest price, the smartest idea — without trust, nothing moves.
-And trust in Switzerland develops differently than elsewhere: slower, quieter, and with zero tolerance for inconsistency.
+You can have the best product, the fairest price, the smartest idea.
+Without trust, nothing moves.
+And Swiss buyers build trust differently than buyers elsewhere: slower, quieter, and with zero tolerance for inconsistency.

 The Handshake Culture: More Than a Metaphor